SPY: A Magnet System for a High-pressure Gaseous TPC Neutrino Detector: Magnetic system specifications

 \section{Magnetic system specifications}

 As discussed in Section~\ref{Intro}, ND-GAr is one component of a potential three-component suite of detectors at the DUNE near site.
-As such, the magnetic system has to meet ND-GAr specifications and has to operate within a number of constraints imposed by the 3-detector configuration.
+As such, the magnetic system has to meet ND-GAr specifications and has to operate within a number of requirements imposed by the 3-detector configuration.
 They are: \begin{itemize} \item {Magnetic: The momentum analyzing power of ND-GAr must provide at least 3\% momentum resolution for the ND-LAr muons.
-For particles produced as a result of neutrino interactions in the argon gas, the analyzing power must produce a resolution in neutrino energy reconstruction at least as good as that of the DUNE far detector } \item {Geometrical: ND-GAr must provide good acceptance for muons exiting ND-LAr and must fit within the space constraints imposed by the Near Detector hall design.} \item {Mechanical: ND-GAr's magnet system must present as little material as possible in the path of the muons exiting from ND-LAr and must have a minimum quantity of material in the downstream face of the yoke to assist in the discrimination of muons from pions.} \end{itemize} In this section we will describe in detail the SPY magnet system design specifications.
+For particles produced as a result of neutrino interactions in the argon gas, the analyzing power must produce a resolution in neutrino energy reconstruction at least as good as that of the DUNE far detector } \item {Geometrical: ND-GAr must be able to measure the momentum of muons exiting ND-LAr.
+Monte Carlo simulations have shown that the HPgTPC baseline (active volume 5 m in diameter and 5 m long) will have acceptance to meet DUNE's goals for the near detector~\cite{DUNE:2022yni}.
+The HPgTPC drives the size of the magnet.
+With the addition of the ECAL, a bore of approximately 7 m is required.
+In addition, in order to have good acceptance for low-energy muons when the detector is positioned far off axis and to not degrade muon momentum resolution, the amount of dead material in the muon's path must be minimized.
+The partial return yoke accomplishes this.
+See Section~\ref{sec:MB}.} \item {Mechanical: ND-GAr's magnet system must have a minimum quantity of material in the downstream face of the yoke to assist in the discrimination of muons from pions.
+A symmetric yoke (window both upstream and downstream) is therefore not an option.
+In addition a design with a thin (in g/cm$^2$) solenoid is required.
+A symmetric magnetic configuration is possible if the downstream material is non-magnetic (stainless steel for example), but this increases the cost and produces stray field issues. } \end{itemize} In this section we will describe in detail the SPY magnet system design specifications.